p-groarke/fea_osl/README.md

 ### Running In Modifier Stack
 ![Simple Ocean Displace](doc/simpleocean_displace_example.png?raw=true "Displace Modifier Demo")

-Thanks to Paul E.'s suggestion, I was able to create a scene setup to use the displacement in Displace modifier.
-Using the modifier stack to drive that displacement is very slow and less precise, since we don't have Arnold Auto-Bump.
+Thanks to Paul E.'s suggestion, I was able to create a scene setup to drive the Displace modifier with the map output.
+Using the modifier stack is very slow and less precise, since we don't have Arnold Auto-Bump.
 However, if you need interactions with scene objects, an approximation of the ocean will allow you to do so.

 [Download Example Scene](doc/simpleocean_displace.max?raw=true)